fsb-edu/PythonBook/README.md

 To open the Jupyter book in the browser, open the `intro.html` file.

-## adding another file or updating a file's name
+## Adding another file or updating a file's name
 To add another file, the file needs to be added to the `mynewbook/` folder as an `.ipynb` or `.md` file.
 To also add the file to the file list, the file name needs to be added to the list in the `_toc.yml` file.
 - Explanation on structuring the `_toc.yml` file: https://jupyterbook.org/en/stable/structure/configure.html